 - whipping/aerating speed (for cream, egg whites and meringues).

 The wattage of mixers can range from 300–1500W.
 But in our testing, we've found that wattage doesn't have a significant effect on performance.

 This feature is useful to keep the bowl stable during mixing.

 This will help to keep the mixer stable on the bench during use, and is particularly important when it comes to mixing heavy batters and doughs.

 This feature allows for an easy lift, as the spring takes the weight for you.

 Height-adjustable mixing tools

-Adjusting the height of the mixing tools can be fiddly but it allows the mixer to work with small quantities and makes for a more thorough mix.
-Since benchtop mixers are restricted in movement you might find some leave unmixed material at the bottom of the bowl if the mixing tools are raised too high.
+Adjusting the height of the mixing tools can be fiddly, but it allows the mixer to work with small quantities and makes for a more thorough mix.
+Since benchtop mixers are restricted in movement, you might find some unmixed ingredients at the bottom of the bowl if the mixing tools are raised too high.

 A release button for the beaters will prevent your hands from getting covered in messy ingredients.